 Music Education at the University of Kansas is recognized around the world as among the finest music teacher training and research programs.
 Steeped in tradition, the program offers students comprehensive courses of study in band, orchestral, choral, and general music education at the undergraduate and graduate levels.
-Our faculty of experienced music educators and researchers work closely with individual students throughout their degree program to develop in them the skills and knowledge needed to become successful musicians, educators, and leaders in their communities.
+Our faculty of experienced music educators and researchers work closely with individual students throughout their degree program to develop in them the skills and knowledge needed to become successful musicians, educators, scholars, and leaders in their communities.
 We invite you to join us and experience music education at the University of Kansas.

 Music Education at KU is accredited by the National Association of Schools of Music (NASM), the North Central Association of Secondary Schools and Colleges (NCA), and the Council for Accreditation of Educator Preparation (CAEP) as part of the school of education’s licensure track.

 The Masters in Music Education (MME) is a 30-credit-hour degree that offers students opportunities to fortify their teaching and conducting, learn enhanced research skills, and gain a larger understanding of philosophy, pedagogy, methods, and leadership along with selected areas of study the student chooses.
-Each degree is personalized together with an experienced advisor to enhance particular knowledge and skills.
+Each degree is personalized together with an experienced advisor to communicate and develop particular knowledge and skills.
 Coursework can be completed in residence, during our summer-only program, or through a combination thereof.